ZebraDevs/Zebra-Iota-Edge-SDK/docs/tutorials/102/zebra-iota-edge-sdk-102-tutorial.md

 The application guides the user to set up an Identity (a DID document) before associating Verifiable Credentials to this Identity.
 As this is just a reference application, the app self-signs the Verifiable Credentials, but ordinarily they would be signed by a third party such as a government in the case of personal details.
 An interested party can scan and verify the credential when presented in the form of a data matrix (see _[Verifier Tutorial](../103/zebra-iota-edge-sdk-103-tutorial.md)_ section).

 Note: The _Holder Application_ also includes partial functionality as an issuer of credentials (see [DeviceID Tutorial](../104/zebra-iota-edge-sdk-104-tutorial.md)).

+## Prerequisites

+The prerequisites for running this tutorial are described on [part 1](../101/zebra-iota-edge-sdk-101.md#prerequisites) of this series.

+## Getting started

+An overview of the structure of the SDK are described on [part 1](../101/zebra-iota-edge-sdk-101.md#getting-started) of this series.

 ## How to run in a browser